 Want to learn more about planning?
 Check out our blog post: “Be Prepared: Business Continuity Planning“

 One way the Finance team can help move cross-functional projects forward is to utilize its knowledge to dollarize proposed actions.
 This can persuade teams that are lagging, or not fully grasping the magnitude of their actions, to put them in perspective.
 This can also help improve the working relationships the Finance team has for other future collaborations.

 As with any project, sponsorship from leadership is always useful.
 If project goals ultimately have financial benefits such as improved profitability or stronger cash flow, obtaining sponsorship from the CFO or other finance leaders could be a helpful addition.
 Finance leaders attending some regular check-in meetings and calls with all teams should keep teams motivated to deliver on their tasks.
 Finance leaders who make themselves available to resolve any escalated conflicts can be helpful (if applicable) as well.

 If you are looking for help with Finance-led cross-functional project management, or if you are thinking about bringing in financial consultants, then contact 8020 Consulting!
 We offer outside expertise with industry best practices and would be happy to help you define your needs and offer advice on next steps.

-Want to keep up with us?
-We invite you to sign up as a blog subscriber!
+You can also download our free infographic to use as a cross-functional project management guide by clicking the image below:!
 After signup, you’ll receive notifications when we post new content.
 Just click below to jump to the signup page: